CLIMADA-project/climada_petals/README.md

 8. Push the changes to GitHub (`git push origin develop`).
 9. On GitHub, create a new pull request onto the develop branch of CLIMADA-project/climada_python.

-See our [contribution guidelines](https://climada-python.readthedocs.io/en/latest/guide/developer.html) for more information.
+See our [developer guide](https://climada-python.readthedocs.io/en/latest/#developer-guide) for more information.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [releases on this repository](https://github.com/CLIMADA-project/climada_python/releases).
+For the versions available, see the [releases on this repository](https://github.com/CLIMADA-project/climada_petals/releases).

 ## License